Leonard Fournette: 2022 season

 On March 23, 2022, Fournette re-signed with the Buccaneers on a three-year, $21 million contract.
-In Week 1, Fournette rushed for 127 yards on 21 carries in a 19–3 victory over Dallas.
-In Week 5, against Atlanta, he had 139 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 21–15 victory.
+In Week 1, Fournette rushed for 127 yards on 21 carries in a 19–3 victory over the Dallas Cowboys.
+In Week 5, against the Atlanta Falcons, he had 139 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 21–15 victory.
+In Week 16, against the Arizona Cardinals, he had 162 scrimmage yards in the 19–16 victory.
+In the 2022 season, Fournette had 189 carries for 668 rushing yards and three rushing touchdowns to go along with 73 receptions for 523 receiving yards and three receiving touchdowns.

 On March 17, 2023, Fournette was released by the Buccaneers.

+Buffalo Bills

+On October 31, 2023, Fournette signed with the Bills practice squad.
+On December 23, Fournette was elevated from the practice squad due to Ty Johnson being inactive because of a shoulder injury.
+Fournette made his 2023 debut that night during the Bills' Week 16 matchup against the Los Angeles Chargers.
+He was released on January 16, 2024.